PierreRemacle/MIMIC-IV-Data-Pipeline/README.md

 All of these options are customizable for the users, allowing them to generate a personalized  patient cohort.
 The customization steps can be recorded for the reproducibility of the overall framework.
 The pipeline produces a smooth time-series dataset by binning the sequential data into equal-length time intervals and allowing for filtering of the time-series length according to the user's preferences.
-Besides the data processing modules, our pipeline also includes two additional modules for modeling and evaluation.
+In addition to the data processing modules, our pipeline includes two further modules for modeling and evaluation.
 For modeling, the pipeline includes several commonly used sequential models for performing prediction tasks.
-The evaluation module offers a series of standard methods for evaluating the performance of the created models.
+The evaluation module provides a set of standard methods for assessing the performance of the created models.
 This module also includes options for reporting individual and group fairness measures.

 **MIMIC-IV Multimodal Pipeline**